-The PRO, or second round of, public consultation took place from 4 March 2020 to 17 April 2020.
+The PRO, or second round of public consultation, took place from 04 March 2020 to 30 April 2020.
 The public were invited to make written submissions in relation to the published proposals to the BusConnects Infrastructure team either through an online form, by email or by post.
-There was one consultation event held at the Bonnington Hotel, Swords Road on 11 March 2020 in which the public were able to view the proposals and discuss them directly with members of the BusConnects Infrastructure team.
-Due to the COVID-19 pandemic, all further planned events scheduled after 12 March 2020 were cancelled.
-In deference to the submissions which had already been received, the decision was made not to cancel this non-statutory consultation phase.
-However, due to the introduction of COVID-19 public health restrictions further on-site or face-to-face public engagement was restricted.
+Due to the COVID-19 pandemic, all further planned events scheduled after 12 March 2020 were postponed.
+This included the planned public information event relating to both the UCD Ballsbridge to City centre CBC and the Blackrock to Merrion CBC which was to be held in The Clayton Burlington Hotel on Wednesday 1 April 2020 from 11:30am to 7:30pm In deference to the submissions which had already been received, the decision was made not to cancel the consultation.
+However, due to the introduction of COVID-19 public health restrictions, further on-site or face-to-face public engagement was restricted.

 Following the EPR submissions review of the proposals, there were some changes to the number of properties that were potentially impacted.
-149 letters were prepared and delivered on 2 March 2020 to properties either continuing to be potentially impacted; newly potentially impacted; or no-longer potentially impacted, with recipients invited to schedule meetings with the BusConnects Infrastructure team if they wished to discuss the proposals on an individual basis.
+125 letters were prepared and delivered on 02 March 2020 to properties either continuing to be potentially impacted; newly potentially impacted; or no-longer potentially impacted, with recipients invited to schedule meetings with the BusConnects Infrastructure team if they wished to discuss the proposals on an individual basis.

-Consequently, presumably due to the Covid impacts, there were just 30 submissions received relating to the Proposed Scheme, and only four landowner meetings were possible.
+Consequently, presumably due to the COVID-19 impacts there were just 65 submissions received relating to the Proposed Scheme, and only five landowner meetings were possible.
 The submissions ranged from individual submissions by residents, commuters and local representatives, to detailed proposals from various associations and private sector businesses.

-Design development and planning for the Proposed Scheme continued and, the BusConnects Infrastructure team determined to run an additional round of public consultation in November 2020 to complete the non-statutory public engagement prior to finalising the PRO The third round of public consultation took place from 4 November 2020 to 16 December 2020.
+Design development and planning for the Proposed Scheme continued and, the BusConnects Infrastructure team determined to run an additional round of public consultation in November 2020 to complete the non-statutory public engagement prior to finalising the PRO.
+The third round of public consultation took place from 4 November 2020 to 16 December 2020.

-With the continuing effect of the Covid-19 pandemic and associated restrictions, the third Public Consultation was held largely virtually.
+With the continuing effect of the COVID-19 pandemic and associated restrictions, the third Public Consultation was held largely virtually.
 A virtual consultation room for the Proposed Scheme was developed and virtual access to the room was facilitated.
-Along with offering a call back facility, the room provided a description of the Preferred Route from start to finish with supporting maps and included information of all revisions made since the previous rounds of public consultation as well as other supporting documents.
-Over the seven weeks of the consultation,

-363 users visited the virtual information room for the Proposed Scheme.
-A third Community Forum virtual consultation call was also held on 18 November 2020 as part of the third round of non-statutory consultation.
+Along with offering a call back facility, the room provided a description of the Preferred Route from start to finish with supporting maps and included information of all revisions made, since the previous rounds of public consultation as well as other supporting documents.
+Over the six weeks of the consultation, 398 unique users visited the virtual information room for the Proposed Scheme.
+A third Community Forum virtual consultation call was also held on 30 November 2020 as part of the third round of non-statutory consultation.

 As per the previous rounds, those properties continuing to be either potentially impacted; newly potentially impacted; or no-longer potentially impacted were written to directly to receive information on the consultation in advance of any wider publication of the proposals.
 One-to-one meetings were offered via Zoom or over the phone for those who wished to discuss the proposals further in relation to their own property with the minutes being recorded as part of the consultation process.
-124 letters were sent between 1 and 3 November 2020 and 20 meetings took place.
+36 letters were sent between 01 and 03 November 2020 and nine meetings took place.